nWidart/laravel-modules/README.md

 ### Lumen
 Lumen doesn't come with a vendor publisher.
 In order to use laravel-modules with lumen you have to set it up manually.

-create a config folder inside the root directory and copy vendor/nwidart/laravel-modules/config/config.php to into that folder named modules.php
+create a config folder inside the root directory and copy vendor/nwidart/laravel-modules/config/config.php to that folder named modules.php

 ``` bash
 mkdir config